anton-a-tkachev/MS8607/README.md

 - I2C bus number (by default ```i2c_bus = 1```)
 - pigpio connection handle (by default ```pi = pigpio.pi()```)

-When something goes wrong at this stage, there is no exception handling so that the user will get a standard error message from the python interpreter.
+When something goes wrong at this stage, there is no exception handling so that the user will get a standard error message from python interpreter.

 ### ```get_t()``` - measure temperature
 Attempts to fetch temperature data from the MS8607 board.